Pufferfish mating ritual: Description

 The fish begins making the structure by forming a simple circle shape in the sand using its belly.
 Once this is complete the fish makes the valleys and peaks by waving its fins while swimming in a straight line from the outside to the inside of the nest.
 The center is formed by either inside to the outside or outside to inside movements, while waving its anal fin to form the irregular pattern.
 Through these movements very fine sand particles are moved to the center.
 Once the structure is completed, it is maintained until spawning by continuing the same inward-outward movements.
 After spawning the structure gradually deteriorates since maintenance behavior is halted.

+In a 2014 documentary by the BBC, narrator David Attenborough describes pufferfish as "dull, almost to the point of invisibility.
+But to compensate, he is probably nature's greatest artist."

 Purpose of the "mystery circles"

 Female choice

 This behavior is an example of a mating ritual, because it is used to attract mates and raise their young.
 It is assumed that the nest is important in female choice, however, there are no definitive factors known to influence the females’ choice.
 There are a number of possible factors to consider, such as size and number of peaks/valleys, size of circle, sand composition and color.
 This is also believed to be the most geometrically ordered structure created by any fish.
 There is evidence that females may be able to predict male body size and thus health of the fish from the structure formed.
 Larger males were shown to push sand further than smaller males, thus making larger spaces between peaks of the outer ring structure than those of a smaller male’s nest.
 Females may be able to recognize these differences and assess whom she wants to mate with.

 In addition to this, two more courtship behaviors are carried out by the males before spawning.
 When females approached the nest, the males would stir up the sand in the nest, and then performed a rush and retreat behavior to the females.
 It is hypothesized that the stirring of the sand is to show females the quality and quantity of the sand in the structure.
 For the rush and repeat behavior, the males would move to the outer portion of the nest then rush towards the females, then retreat back to the outer ring.
 After these courtship behaviors, the female will decide whether or not to spawn.